Toronto Raptors

-Franchise history
+After the Raptors won their first championship, Leonard left in free agency.
+After Lowry's departure via trade in 2021, Siakam became the face of the franchise until 2024 when Siakam was traded to the Indiana Pacers, leaving Scottie Barnes as the new face of the franchise.

+History

 Background

 On November 1, 1946, the Toronto Huskies hosted the New York Knickerbockers at Maple Leaf Gardens in Toronto, in what was the first game played in NBA history (as the Basketball Association of America).
 However, the Huskies folded after the initial 1946–47 season.
 Toronto did not host another NBA game until the 1970s, when the Buffalo Braves (predecessor to the Los Angeles Clippers) played a total of 16 regular season games at Maple Leaf Gardens from 1971 to 1975.

 Interest to move or expand an NBA franchise to Toronto grew during the late-1980s; with former NBA commissioner David Stern later describing the expansion to Toronto as a "safe step," given the market size and the likelihood of success in the city.
 The NBA organized two exhibition games in 1989 and 1992 with an attendance of over 25,000 people each, both in the newly built SkyDome.

-The NBA began to seriously considers expansion into Toronto after they received an unsolicited application fee from the Palestra Group, headed by Larry Tanenbaum.
+The NBA began to seriously consider expansion into Toronto after they received an unsolicited application fee from the Palestra Group, headed by Larry Tanenbaum.
 The Palestra Group was one of several seeking an NBA franchise, with Professional Basketball Franchise (Canada) Inc. (PBF) formally submitting an application for a Toronto-based team on April 23, 1993.
 Later that year, in July, the NBA Expansion Committee visited various existing and proposed stadium sites along with the bid contenders.
 On September 30, 1993, the committee recommended conditionally awarding PBF the franchise.